Yuta Kubo: Mixed martial arts career

 Kubo was scheduled to make his mixed martial arts debut, as a featherweight, against Shinobu Ota at Rizin 30 on September 19, 2021.
 He lost the fight by unanimous decision.

 Kubo faced YouTuber Shibatar in a mixed rules bout at Rizin 33 - Saitama on December 31, 2021.
 The bout will be two 3 min rounds, with no decision, and the winner only being able to win via KO or submission.
 Kubo lost the bout via flying armbar in the first round.

 Kubo faced Keisuke Okuda at Rizin Landmark 4 on November 6, 2022.
 He won the fight by TKO stoppage at the end of the first round.

 Kubo faced Karate Kinoshita on June 24, 2023, at Rizin 43, winning the bout via split decision.

 Kubo faced Rukiya Anpo in a special rules bout at Rizin 45 on December 31, 2023.
 He won the bout via rear-naked choke at the end of the first round.

 Kubo faced Ryogo Takahashi at RIZIN Landmark 9 on March 23, 2024, winning the bout via unanimous decision.

 Kubo faced the former Rizin FF Featherweight champion Yutaka Saito at Super Rizin 3 on July 28, 2024.
 He won the fight by a second-round knockout.

+Kubo faced Razhabali Shaydullaev on December 31, 2024, at Rizin 49.
+He won the bout by TKO in the second round after a ground fight.

+Kubo faced Karshyga Dautbek on December 31, 2025, at Rizin: Shiwasu no Cho Tsuwamono Matsuri.
+The bout ended in a no contest after an accidental eye poke rendered Dautbek unable to continue.

+Kubo faced Razhabali Shaydullaev in a rematch for the Rizin Featherweight Championship on April 12, 2026, at Rizin Landmark 13.
+He lost the bout by TKO in the first round.